azimuth-cloud/azimuth-config/docs/configuration/10-kubernetes-clusters.md

 azimuth_capi_operator_cluster_templates_extra:
   # The index in the dict is the template name
   kube-1-24-2-multinet:
+    # Access control annotations
+    annotations: {}
+    # The cluster template specification
+    spec:
       # A human-readable label for the template
       label: v1.24.2 / multinet
       # A brief description of the template
       description: >-
         Kubernetes 1.24.2 with HA control plane and high-performance networking.
       # Values for the openstack-cluster Helm chart
       values:
         # Specify the image and version for the cluster
         # These are the only required values
         kubernetesVersion: 1.24.2
         machineImageId: "{{ community_images_image_ids.kube_1_24 }}"
         # Use the portal-internal network as the main cluster network
         clusterNetworking:
           internalNetwork:
             networkFilter:
               tags: portal-internal
         # Configure an extra SR-IOV port on worker nodes using an SR-IOV capable network
         nodeGroupDefaults:
           machineNetworking:
             ports:
               - {}
               - network:
                   tags: sriov-vlan
                 securityGroups: []
                 vnicType: direct
 ```

+!!! info  "Access control"

+    See [Access control](./13-access-control.md) for more details on the access
+    control annotations.

 ## Harbor registry